Earth Sciences Department

 Teaching team

-academics in Earth Sciences at the USMB are organized by the Teaching Department, made up of 18 teacher-researchers from the ISTerre and Edytem laboratories.
+academics in Earth Sciences at USMB are organized by the Teaching Department, made up of 18 teacher-researchers from the ISTerre and Edytem laboratories.

 Contact